ingpoc/Claude/README.md

 # MCP Server for Knowledge Graph

-This project implements a standalone MCP (Model Context Protocol) server with a focus on knowledge graph tools.
-It provides a set of tools that can be used by AI clients (like Claude) to create, query, and manipulate entities and relationships in a knowledge graph representing codebases or other domains.
-The goal is to provide persistent memory and context across sessions.
+This project implements a standalone MCP (Model Context Protocol) server focused on knowledge graph tools.
+It provides a standardized interface for AI clients or any MCP-enabled application to create, query, and manipulate entities and relationships within a persistent knowledge graph.
+This graph can represent codebases, research projects, or any other domain where structured, persistent knowledge is beneficial.
+The goal is to provide a robust external memory and context mechanism across sessions.

 ## Features

 - Modular architecture with clear separation of concerns
-- Standalone Express server mode for direct integration with hosts like Claude Desktop
+- Standalone Express server mode for direct integration with various host applications
 - NextJS API route compatibility for potential web integration (e.g., for a UI)
-- Project management tools (future/optional, focus is on KG)
 - Core knowledge graph tools for entity, relationship, and observation management
-- Session management for maintaining client context (optional/future enhancement)
+- Session management for maintaining client context (potentially using project identifiers or paths)
 - Persistent storage using KuzuDB

 ## Installation